 Rules for land application

-The permitted activity criteria – outlined in the Regional Water and Soil Plan for Northland, Rule 16 – must be complied with when applying wastewater to land.
+The permitted activity criteria – outlined in the Proposed Regional Plan for Northland, Rule C.6.3 – must be complied with when applying wastewater to land.

 Selecting and designing a system to achieve effective land application is a challenge in Northland, due to: